stratzilla/chess-engine/README.md

 # Pruning beyond Alpha-Beta

-Besides alpha-beta pruning, the tree search is exhaustive but it doesn't need to be.
+Besides alpha-beta pruning, the tree search is otherwise exhaustive but it doesn't need to be.
 Consider a branch node where the current board state is checkmate: this is a terminal case and there should be no future moves in branch nodes.
 The search algorithm evaluates branch nodes like this as a fixed value rather than recursing further to see more moves.
 Secondly, threefold repetition needs to be addressed with a move buffer: if the AI sees a branch node of a move which it has made within the last three moves, it needs to ignore this.
 Not only to prevent move reduplication but also to prune those branches.

+There was an attempt to keep board dumps and reference these scores to prune further branches.
+Dumping board states and score at every node in an `std::vector<std::string>` can let the AI reference these values were it to encounter a previously examined node.
+The problem is it is usually cheaper to recurse through branches rather than iterate over an `std::vector` which could be millions of elements large.
+I tried this method of further pruning and it was in fact slower than keeping it vanilla.

 # Performance